Getting Started with Particle Metropolis-Hastings for Inference in Nonlinear Dynamical Models: Overview of the PMH algorithm

 Here, the parameter posterior is augmented with $u \in \mathcal{U}$ which denotes some multivariate random variables with density $m(u)$.
 From the discussion above, we know that $u$ can be used to construct a point-wise estimator of $\widehat{\pi}_{\theta}^N ( \theta | u )$ via the particle filter by \eqref{eq:posteriorestimator}.

 The unbiasedness property of the likelihood estimator based on the particle filter gives

-This means that the un-normalised parameter posterior $\gamma_{\theta}(\theta)$ can be recovered by marginalising over all the auxiliary variables $u$.
+This means that the un-normalized parameter posterior $\gamma_{\theta}(\theta)$ can be recovered by marginalizing over all the auxiliary variables $u$.
 In the implementation, this results in that the sampled values for $u$ simply can be disregarded.
 Hence, we will not store them in the subsequent implementations but only keep the samples of $\theta$ (and $x_t$).